 Our and our partners' businesses operate and have customers worldwide, and we are focused on expanding our international operations in key markets, some of which are emerging markets.
 Inherent risks of doing business in international markets include, among other risks, changes in the economic environment, export and market access restrictions, currency exchange controls and/or fluctuations, taxation rules and procedures, tariffs or other trade barriers, permit requirements, longer payment cycles, corruption and, in some markets, increased risk of political instability.
 In particular, foreign currency fluctuations against the U.S. Dollar affect our results both positively and negatively, which may cause results to fluctuate.
 Furthermore, some foreign markets where we and our partners operate may be more adversely affected by economic conditions than the United States.
+For example, certain European countries have considerable exposure to the implications of the European debt crises and our operations in those regions could be significantly impacted by, among other things, reduced sales of our retail products and sharp foreign exchange movements.
 We also may incur substantial costs as a result of changes in the existing economic or political environment in the regions where we do business, including the imposition of new restrictions.
-Acts of terrorism or other hostilities, or other financial, political, economic or other uncertainties, could lead to a reduction in revenue or loss of investment, which could adversely affect our business, financial condition or results of operations.
+In addition, acts of terrorism or other hostilities, or other financial, political, economic or other uncertainties, could lead to a reduction in revenue or loss of investment, which could adversely affect our business, financial condition or results of operations.